 There are few things that ignite as much debate amongst friends in different corners of the country than who has the better grocery chain.
 You’ve got Piggly Wiggly and Publix down South and Stater Bros. out on the West Coast.
-Throw Trader Joe’s and Whole Foods in the mix and the sparks are sure to fly.
+Throw Trader Joe’s and Whole Foods in the mix and the sparks are sure?to fly.

 Here in Corning, we’re proud to have one of the more than eighty Wegmans locations, that grace six very lucky states, conveniently placed just a stone’s throw away from the downtown.
 Naturally, it’s our “go to” for everything we could ever need, at any hour of the day.
 From a pint of Ben & Jerry’s at 2am to a tray of smelly French cheeses you hope will impress your mother-in-law at Sunday brunch, you better believe that Wegmans has got you covered.

 1. First and foremost, Wegmans is a great community leader.
-For its sponsorships, scholarships and support of essential community organizations, to excellent corporate responsibility, determination to work with local producers and dedication to the hundreds of men and women that it employs in our city, it’s hard to imagine how different Corning would be in its absence.
+For all of its sponsorships, scholarships and support of essential community organizations, to excellent corporate responsibility, determination to work with local producers and dedication to the hundreds of men and women that it employs in our city, it’s not hard to imagine how different Corning would be in its absence.

 We’re proud to have you as a community partner, Wegmans.
 Thank you for all that you’ve done and continue to do.